-What would happen if my child did not have the operation?
+What would happen if a child did not have the operation?

 The extra little finger should not cause any problems if it is taped securely to the next finger as explained above.
 However, most parents ask for the extra finger to be removed, as it can lead to unwanted attention for their child as they grow older.